 Facebook: Facebook is the closest you will have to a social network-based word-of-mouth endorsement.
 Make it a point to maintain an ongoing conversation with your Facebook followers by providing information that adds value, engages, or educates.
 Facebook is not opposed to direct review requests, so encourage your patients to submit their reviews.

-Google: Managing every element of your identity on Google is essential to your social media strategy, and a key element for a sound approach to search engine optimization.
-Signing up for Google My Business and managing your info on Google+ Local will give your business significant visibility on the Web, and help new customers find you through geo-location, or based on the IP where their search originates.
+Google My Business: Managing every element of your identity on Google is essential to your social media strategy, and a key element for a sound approach to search engine optimization.
+Signing up for Google My Business and managing your info on Google will give your business significant visibility on the Web, and help new customers find you through geo-location, or based on the IP where their search originates.

 Healthgrades: From all the medical sites available for patient review submission, and those that serve as medical directories, we believe Healthgrades offers the highest potential for marketing and the widest visibility for chiropractic offices.
 Take time to become familiar with the free and paid marketing options available and don’t delay if you have not yet taken ownership of your Healthgrades profile.